 Such standardization is expected to enable communication across health care providers, improve quality of care, and enhance the creation of datasets for research.

-The AAO has for many years supported adoption of the
+The AAO has for many years supported adoption of the Digital Imaging and Communications in Medicine (DICOM) standard.
+DICOM includes a system of globally agreed-upon ophthalmological definitions.

 It promotes the seamless sharing of medical images by detailing how to format and exchange images and the information with which they are associated, such as the text describing the image and patient demographic information.